Two-Arm Kettlebell Squat Swings

 Related exercises to discover

 Two-arm kettlebell squat swings is a gym work out exercise that targets glutes & hip flexors and quadriceps and shoulders and also involves abs and calves and hamstrings and lower back.
-Refer to the illustration and instructions above for how to perform this exercise correctly.
-Dumbbell cuban press, trx suspension straps deltoid y flyes and rope jumping / jump rope / skipping are related exercise that target the same muscle groups as two-arm kettlebell squat swings.
-Visit our directory for more exercises.
+Refer to the illustration diagram and instructions above for how to perform this exercise correctly.
+Resistance band standing shoulder press / overhead press, jumping jacks / star jumps and shadow boxing are related exercise that target the same muscle groups as two-arm kettlebell squat swings.
+Visit our free illustrated exercise directory for more exercises to try in your workouts.

 ©